Mutation-based Evaluation of Cryptographic API Misuse Detectors: Usage-based Mutation Operators

 Crypto APIs are often declared as interfaces or abstract classes containing abstract methods, to facilitate customization.
 These abstract classes provide a fertile ground for defining mutation operators with a propensity for circumventing detectors (\ie considering threats~\ref{adversary:evasive} ).

-\operator{7}{Ineffective Exceptions} If the correct behavior of a method is to throw an exception, such as invalid certificate, this operator creates misuse instances of two types: {\sf (1)} not throwing any exception, and {\sf (2)} throwing an exception within a conditional block that is only executed when a highly unlikely condition is true.
-For example, as shown in Listing~\ref{lst:conditional_exception} in Appendix~\ref{app:code_snippets}, this operator instantiates a weak \inlinesmall{TrustManager} by implementing a \checkServerTrusted{} method containing a condition block is unlikely to be executed.
+\operator{7}{Ineffective Exceptions} If the correct behavior of a method is to throw an exception, such as invalid certificate, this operator creates misuse instances of two types: {\sf (1)} not throwing any exception, and {\sf (2)} throwing an exception within a conditional block that is only executed when a highly unlikely condition is true, \eg{} Listing~\ref{lst:conditional_exception}.

-\operator{8}{Ineffective Return Values} If the correct behavior of a method is to return a specific value to denote security failure, this operator modifies the return value to create two misuse instances: {\sf (1)} if the return type is boolean, return a predefined boolean value that weakens the crypto feature, or return {\em null} otherwise, and {\sf (2)} introduce a condition block that will always, prematurely return a misuse-inducing boolean/null value before the secure return statement is reached.
-Contrary to \opnumber{7}, this operator ensures that the condition will always return the value resulting in misuse (see Listing~\ref{lst:condition_return} in Appendix~\ref{app:code_snippets}).
+\operator{8}{Ineffective Return Values} If the correct behavior of a method is to return a specific value to denote security failure, this operator modifies the return value to create two misuse instances: {\sf (1)} if the return type is boolean, return a predefined value that weakens the crypto, or return {\em null}, and {\sf (2)} introduce a condition block that will always, prematurely return a misuse-inducing value before the secure return statement is reached.
+Contrary to \opnumber{7}, this operator ensures that the condition will always return the value resulting in misuse (Listing~\ref{lst:condition_return}).